 Chocolate on Valentine's Day is too obvious a choice, for me, I guess, probably because my job makes chocolate a daily part of my life.
 Yes, it is glossy and silken and rich; I understand the intense attraction, but the stuff stains my damn chef jackets.
 The notion of a decadent chocolate creation as an over-the-top romantic gesture left me a few decades ago, quickly followed by the other absurdly predictable choice imposed on pastry chefs in February--the passion fruit.
 Ugh.

 From this chocolatey excess, the almond has emerged as my personal Valentine's Day icon, and I think it is quite the romantic choice.
-The flavor and scent of sweet almonds is understated and elegant, like the lady in pearls and a fabulous cocktail dress I've always imagined I would be on an actual Valentine's date with someone who actually likes me.
+The flavor and scent of sweet almonds are understated and elegant, like the lady in pearls and a fabulous cocktail dress I've always imagined I would be on an actual Valentine's date with someone who actually likes me.

 In their natural state, almonds need to be coaxed out of their fuzzy, pale green pods, and if you ever get the chance to open an almond fresh off the tree, you'll find this process to be downright erotic.
-The almond's flavor profile teases, going from subtle and sweet when raw to deep, warm and toasty when baked.
+The almond's flavor profile teases, going from subtle and sweet when raw to deep, warm, and toasty when baked.

 If that isn't enough to sway you, take a moment to consider the story of Phyllis and Demophoon, from Heroides, the collection of love poems by the Roman poet Ovid.
 Phyllis was the Queen of Thrace, madly in love with Demophoön, the son of Theseus and Phaedra and a soldier in the Trojan War.
 Demophoön leaves Phyllis to assist his father in Greece, promising to return in a month.
 When he doesn't show, Phyllis commits suicide in the throes of her despair, but the gods intervene and change her into an almond tree.
 When Demophoön finally returns, he finds the dormant and bare tree in the spot where he left Phyllis.